Being Induced because you are “Over Due”?

 I have so much more to say on this topic as I know many of my clients are being induced because they reached a certain “date”, not for any clear medical reasons.

-I also know that there are some care providers who think there are medical reasons for inducing your labour because you have reached a certain date.
+I know that there are some care providers who think there are medical reasons for inducing your labour just because you have reached a certain date.
+However, the evidence for this is not robust and I will share this in subsequent blogs.

-In the meantime read these very thought-provoking articles:
+In the meantime, read these very thought-provoking articles: